A day in the life of Sue

 My name’s Sue Keates and I'm a volunteer room guide at Bradley Manor.
-I'm a new volunteer; I started in April 2016.
-I really enjoy it here, I’ve met a lot of people I wouldn’t have otherwise, and I get to spend every Thursday in a wonderful environment.
+I've been here for almost two years now and really enjoy it here, I’ve met a lot of people I wouldn’t have otherwise, and I get to spend every Thursday in a wonderful environment.
 It’s very rewarding.

 How I began volunteering

 We moved to Devon in August 2015; in my previous life I was the manager of an independent bookshop in North Yorkshire.
 My husband took early retirement and we came down here to be nearer his family who all live in Devon.
 I gave up my job, my social life, friends and reading groups; everything that I did.
 I had a very lonely winter, as it turned out to be very hard to find another job.

 We’d been members of the National Trust on and off for about 30 years and I had always wished I had more time to do things with the Trust.
 Also, where we had lived there weren’t a lot of houses; there was a lot of coast and countryside, but no properties where I could volunteer within easy distance.
 Devon is full of wonderful National Trust places and Bradley is within walking distance of my new house so I thought ‘well that’s what I’ll do, I’ll get involved and meet new people and enter a new phase of my life.’

 I do feel the history of England is my history.
 My family were here – when I was growing up it was in living memory that the two sides of my family had gone to Canada from England; so these are my roots.
 I feel quite passionate about local history and social history.
 It’s wonderful that the National Trust has been showing a lot of interest in not just stately homes but everyone’s homes, everyone’s past, everyone’s history, and opening up servant’s quarters and the kitchens.
 We all count.